 Sent by: Manager

-Hope you are doing good.
-Wanted to tell you that your team and I are excited for you to start working on [Hire Date].
+I hope you are doing good.
+I wanted to tell you that your team and I are excited for you to start working on [Hire Date].
 Please report at [address], reception and ask for [your name] on this day.

-- Don’t pack lunch on the first day, it is on us.
+↠ Don’t pack lunch on the first day, and it is on us.

 In an effort for us to get to know you a little better, do reply with the following answers:

-We will spend some time in the first day afternoon going over your training schedule and discussing any questions you may have.
+We will spend some time on the first day afternoon going over your training schedule and discussing any questions you may have.

-Once again, we are so excited to have you join our team and become a part of [organisation].
+Once again, we are so excited to have you join our team and become a part of [organization].

 Alternate email introductions